 The possibility to choose between alternate paths (a C64 version exclusive) grants the player multiple replays, sensible choice since the game itself is pretty short, a single run lasting no more than 15 minutes.
-Apparently the game was supposed to be much more complex and longer, but hardware limitations and the limited development cycle, forced Beam Software to cut back on the features.
+Apparently the game was supposed to be much more complex and longer, but hardware limitations and the short development cycle forced Beam Software to cut back on the features.
 Still, even though it could have been much more, Samurai Warrior feels and plays very closely to a simulation of a “day in the life of Usagi Yojimbo”.
 Thinking about it, it starts at dawn, goes through meeting people in villages and forests, stopping to eat at restaurants or to gamble.
 The game’ soundtrack also works on different layers, presenting three tracks for different moods, like walking, attacking and death.

 Samurai Warrior: The Battles of Usagi Yojimbo, a 1988 beat em up featured: a punishment/reward system, multiple paths and playthroughs, attacking and parrying and, last but not least, NPCs that react to the player’s current and past choices.
 All this in a fifteen minute playthrough and with less than half a megabyte, probably the closest the C64 could get in 1988 to serious 16 bit gameplay, which was not even a thing at the time!
 Really, who said that games have to be 15 hours long in order to be engage the player?
 Amazing that many later beat em ups do not even approach the level of complexity shown by Samurai Warrior.